-We offer consistent, comparable data on over 110 different ESG areas, including board practice, bribery and corruption, managing environmental and climate change impacts, human rights and supply chain labour standards.
+We offer consistent, comparable data on approximately 100 different ESG areas, including board practice, bribery and corruption, managing environmental and climate change impacts, human rights and supply chain labour standards.

 We also monitor company involvement in other areas of ethical concern such as animal testing, controversial weapons, gambling, pornography and tobacco production.

 Our standard research universe includes over 3,000 companies and covers major national and international indices.
 Additionally, we research 7,000 companies on a more focused basis.
 Furthermore, our research universe can be extended to provide bespoke coverage of additional companies and issues.

 EIRIS has a multinational team, with approximately 60 staff in our offices in London, Paris and Washington,D.C.
 We also work with a global network of partners which further extends our coverage and keeps us abreast of responsible investment issues at the local level.

 The network now includes organisations in Australia, Brazil, Germany, Israel, Mexico, Spain and South Korea.